top of page

 MUST GROW Fruit Trees, Vines & Shrubs in a BACKYARD ORCHARD

-It's about that time of the year when mail order nurseries are sending out their nursery catalogues and I would be remiss if I didn't talk about some of the other amazing fruits that you can grow.
-Not just figs. In the nursery catalogues you'll see a lot of varieties of fruiting plants and you can get confused and overwhelmed pretty easily!
+It's about that time of the year when mail-order nurseries are sending out their nursery catalogs and I would be remiss if I didn't talk about some of the other amazing fruits that you can grow.
+Not just figs. In the nursery catalogs, you'll see a lot of varieties of fruiting plants and you can get confused and overwhelmed pretty easily!
 Like where should I buy them?
 Which variety is best for me?
 Should I even grow that particular fruit?
 How should I organize my backyard orchard?

 Where should I order plants & can I order them online?